fmay/cc-js-intro-1-variables/.guides/sections.md

 isCold = false;
 ```

 It's as simple as that.
 Programs are full of cases where you need to check whether something is true or false.
-We'll explor this in more detail in the next module.
+We'll explore this in more detail in the next module.
 ---
 title: Constants
 files: []